zacharychristian/OpenGov-Insights/README.md

 - Awards by State data is merged with external datasets (us package data) for the US map functionality.
 - Logged all jobs with success/failure status.
 - Streamlit dashboard to visualize data.
-  - Parquet files used to streamline dashboard dtaa ingestion.
+  - Parquet files used to streamline dashboard data ingestion.

 ## Future Enhancements:
 - Sending transformed data to S3 along with PostgreSQl.
 This would allow dynamic changes to the data in the Streamlit dashboard, instead of using static files.